List of Star Wars comic books: Original manga stories

 The comic listed here will be licensed by Disney, but will not be released by Marvel or Disney-Lucasfilm Press.
 As it will not be an adaptation, it can be assumed that it will be Canon.

 Star Wars: The High Republic: The Edge of Balance (2021)

-The High Republic: The Edge of Balance is an upcoming original manga in the High Republic multimedia project.
-It will be written by Shima Shinya and Justina Ireland, and it will be published by Viz Media.
+The High Republic: The Edge of Balance is an original manga in the High Republic multimedia project.
+It is written by Shima Shinya and Justina Ireland, and is published by Viz Media.